Review of The Periodic Table - by Primo Levi: an Inspirational Book

 - Article about Primo Levi by The Guardian in June 2008

 A brief summary and a quote

-Primo Levi was not only a Chemical Scientist, but a Philosopher and Writer too
+Primo Levi was not only a chemical scientist, but a philosopher writer too

-A Video about a chapter in The Periodic Table by Primo Levi on YouTube - Iron
+Below Is a Video About a Chapter in The Periodic Table by Primo Levi on YouTube - Iron

 This "Iron" refers to a man of iron, a Jewish man who is brave enough to resist the Italian fascists and loses his life because of his strength of character.

 And at the same time it refers to the chemical element Iron.